 How to get into Winchester College

-Entering Winchester in Year 9 (13 plus):
+Entering Winchester in Year 9 (13+):

 13 plus Entrance Process for Winchester College:

-Read our guide to the ISEB Common Pre-Tests and how to prepare.
+Read our guide to the ISEB Common Pre-tests and how to prepare.

 Entering Winchester via Election (Academic Scholarship)